-Which web designer doesn't know the dull, slightly helpless feeling when stumbling upon advertisements such as "Set up your own website - quickly and free."
-It's normal to ask yourself the question: "Is my profession dying out?
+Which web designer doesn't know the sinking, slightly helpless feeling when you stumble across ads á la "Your own website - do it yourself for free and fast!".
+You quickly ask yourself the question "is my profession dying out?
 Will I even be needed in the future?"
-I've taken these questions to task in detail and I'd like to present my findings to you in this article.
+I have dedicated myself to this question a bit more intensively and would like to present my findings to you.

 A little journey into the beginnings of web design could help us forecast future changes.
 The profession of web designer hasn't followed a linear path at all.
 Since the emergence of the World Wide Web (WWW) around 1991, the technological, graphic and psychological demands on the web and its users have changed constantly - and with it the demands on the web design profession.